1st Variorum Lecture Series August 2021

 - Presenters will show in-depth demos during the lecture series.
 Presenters can provide support during and after the lecture series with setup and usage on supported architectures.

-- Stephanie Brink, Tapasya Patki, Aniruddha Marathe, Barry Rountree (Lawrence Livermore National Laboratory)
+- Stephanie Brink, Tapasya Patki, Aniruddha Marathe and Barry Rountree (Lawrence Livermore National Laboratory)